qamaruddin-khichi/SQL_Notes/README.md

 ## SQL Roadmap

-For a complete SQL learning journey, check out the **SQL Roadmap** I've created:
+For a complete SQL learning journey, check out the **SQL Complete Roadmap.pdf** I've created:
 [SQL Complete Roadmap](https://github.com/qamaruddin-khichi/SQL-Complete-Roadmap.git)

 It will guide you step-by-step through essential topics and concepts, from beginner to advanced levels!